emooreatx/EthicsEngine/README.md

 - `ethicsengine.py` – Main entry point for launching the UI or running CLI tasks.
 - `reasoning_agent.py` – Defines the EthicsAgent and core reasoning logic.
-- `dashboard/` – Contains the Textual-based interactive dashboard UI.
+- `dashboard/` – Contains the Textual-based interactive dashboard UI, featuring task queue management for handling simulations efficiently.
 - `config/` – Configuration files for settings and logging.
+- `upload_results.py` – Script for uploading simulation results to AWS S3.

 ## Data Files in data/